toxicity1985/atoum-documentation/source/en/mocking_systems/mocks_generation.inc.rst

 The mock generator
 ******************

-atoum relies on a specialized component to generate the mock: the ``mockGenerator``.
+atoum relies on a specialised components to generate the mock: the ``mockGenerator``.
-You have access to the latter in your tests in order to modify the procedure for generation of the mocks.
+You have access to the latter in your tests in order to modify the procedure for the generation of the mocks.

 By default, the mock will be generated in the "mock" namespace and behave exactly in the same way as instances of the original class (mock inherits directly from the original class).